 02 January 2018

-Malta: from Roman, Islamic and knightly -> European Capital of Culture in Valletta
+Malta: Roman, Islamic and knightly -> European Capital of Culture

 Malta (pop c370,000) is in the mid Mediterranean Sea, half way between Europe and Africa, Spain and Israel.
 So the country’s strategic position attracted every expansionist nation to take over the tiny Maltese archipelago.
 The ancient Phoenicians settled around the natural Grand Harbour.
 But it was the Romans who governed these islands for centuries and first built the city of Medina.